myworkcircle/FullThrottle/README.md

 1. User
 2. ActivityPeriods

-activityRecord is reponsible for serving the get request at the following mentioned API end-point by making queries to the database and performing serialization.
-This APP also stores the data related to the users active period like start time and end time. account
+app is reponsible for serving the get request at the following mentioned API end-point by making queries to the database and performing serialization.

-For User models and its related operations.
+This APP also stores the data related to the users active period like start time and end time and user details

 Custom Management Command have been used to populate the database

 This command can be run by **python manage.py populate 10** .